mliszcz/msc-thesis/papers/case-study/tangojs-case-study.md

 ## Goal setting and requirements analysis

-The application described in this work is inspired by the SarDemo project, which is often used to demonstrate the abilities of the Sardana toolset [] on desktop installations of Tango.
-The main view of SarDemo's user interface is shown on Fig. [].
+The demo application described in this work is inspired by the SarDemo project, which is often used to demonstrate the abilities of the Sardana toolset [] on desktop installations of Tango.
+The main view of SarDemo's user interface is shown in Fig. [].
 It is a dashboard where the user can place multiple widgets representing the attributes and commands of various devices.

 *Fig. ?: SarDemo user interface.*